morningred88/AWS/DOP-C01_Devops_Prof/SDLC_Automation/SDLC_notes.md

 * You can give any instance name for on-premises instances, don't need to be AssetTag12010298EX.
 * One IAM user can only be used for one on-premises instance

-## CodePipeline - CodeCommint & CodeDeploy
+## CodePipeline - CodeCommit, CodeBuild & CodeDeploy

 ### Create a CodePipeline